garrettrayj/php7-mapnik/README.md

 Introduction
 ------------

-PHP7 Mapnik is an extension that enables geospatial rendering with [Mapnik](http://mapnik.org/).
+This project is an extension for PHP 7 that enables geospatial rendering with [Mapnik](http://mapnik.org/).
 Create tile generation scripts, dynamic tile services, or static maps with Mapnik XML and PHP.

 * [API Documentation](http://garrettrayj.github.io/php7-mapnik/api/)